kapouer/url-inspector/README.md

 network:

 - a maximum of several hundreds of bytes (depending on resource type) is downloaded
-- streaming html and jpg inspection stops as soon as enough metadata is gathered
+- inspection stops as soon as enough metadata is gathered

 memory:
 - html is inspected using a sax parser, without building a full DOM.

+exiftool:
+- run using `streat` module, which keeps exiftool always open for smaller delays

 License